kartikshankar-nyc/DependencyViewer/README.md

-This experiment started from a need to quickly visualize cross dependencies across multiple systems at a "macro system or app" level.
+This experiment started from a need to quickly visualize cross dependencies across multiple systems at a "macro system or app" level. <br>
+However, I envisage this to be used for any general purpose visualization, eventually <br>
 For now, all code (html/js/css) is in one file.
 I will clean it up later on.
 If anyone wants to enhance or clean this up further, feel free <br>

 Note - this is a very trivial naive solution.
 Feel free to enhance/extend as required. <br>